 \subsection{Proof of the Main Decoupling Theorem (Theorem~\ref{thm:achievability})}

-We now prove our main result, which is obtained from the non-smooth decoupling theorem (Theorem~\ref{thm:nonsmooth-mainthm}) by replacing the collision entropies, $H_2$, by smooth min-entropies.
+We now prove our main result, which is obtained from the non-smooth decoupling theorem (Theorem~\ref{thm:nonsmooth-mainthm}) by replacing the conditional collision entropies by smooth conditional min-entropies.

-First, note that $H_{2}$ is always greater or equal to $H_{\min}$ (Lemma~\ref{lem:h2-hmin}) and therefore we are allowed to replace the $H_2$ terms on the right-hand side of the statement of Theorem~\ref{thm:nonsmooth-mainthm} by $H_{\min}$ terms.
+First, note that the conditional collision entropy is always greater or equal to the conditional min-entropy (Lemma~\ref{lem:h2-hmin}) and therefore we are allowed to replace the $H_2$ terms on the right-hand side of the statement of Theorem~\ref{thm:nonsmooth-mainthm} by $H_{\min}$ terms.
 Thus we only have to consider the smoothing.

 Let $\widehat{\rho}^{AE}\in\cB^{\eps}(\rho_{AE})$ be such that $H_{\min}^{\eps}(A|E)_{\rho}=H_{\min}(A|E)_{\widehat{\rho}}$ and $\widehat{\tau}_{AB}\in\cB^{\eps}(\tau_{AB})$ be such that $H_{\min}^{\eps}(A|B)_{\tau}=H_{\min}(A|B)_{\widehat{\tau}}$.